 A visual record of colour and seasonal change made tangible by exposing textiles day and night to the weather conditions.

-The project Weer Blauw (Weathering Blue) is a visual record of colour and seasonal change made tangible.
+The project Weathering Blue (Weer Blauw) is a visual record of colour and seasonal change made tangible.
 Commissioned by the Zuiderzee Museum in Enkhuizen I developed a collection of textiles in situ as part of the exhibition NIJVER|heden.
 I juxtaposed the process of photography and fashion and found my material in the historic steam laundry.

-During research for Weer blauw I became inspired by the big barrel “optical white” in the steam laundry of the museum.
-100 years ago, the white laundry used to be washed with ultramarine pigment, Reckitt Blue.
-With this optical white (ultramarine) pigment I painted with ultramarine pigment shirt pattern on cotton cloths.
-These patterns hanged outside for 158 day and night on a clothsline at the dike of the outside park from the museum.
+During the research phase I became inspired by the big barrel “optical white” in the steam laundry of the museum.
+Hundred years ago, the white laundry used to be washed with ultramarine pigment, Reckitt Blue.
+With this optical white (ultramarine) pigment and with the use of templates, shirt pattern from a shirt around 1914 are painted on cotton cloths.
+These patterns were exposed outside to the weather conditions for 158 days and nights on a cloths line at the dike of the open air area from the museum.

 CollectionPhotography Ester Grass Vergera & Heleen Peeters